Company anticipates initiation of the first part of its U.S. pivotal study in April 2022

 Legal Notice Regarding Forward-Looking Statements

-This press release contains "forward-looking statements."
+This press release contains "forward-looking statements" about the Company's expectations, beliefs or intentions regarding, among other things, its product development efforts, business, financial condition, results of operations, strategies or prospects.
 Words such as "may," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," and similar expressions, as well as statements in future tense, often signify forward-looking statements.
 Forward-looking statements should not be read as a guarantee of future performance or results and may not be accurate indications of when such performance or results will be achieved.
 Forward-looking statements are based on information that the Company has when those statements are made or management's good faith belief as of that time with respect to future events, and are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in or suggested by the forward-looking statements.
-For a discussion of these and other risks that could cause such differences and that may affect the realization of forward-looking statements, please refer to the "Forward-looking Statements" and "Risk Factors" in the Company's Annual Report on Form 20-F for the year ended December 31, 2020 and other filings with the Securities and Exchange Commission (SEC).
+For a discussion of these and other risks that could cause such differences and that may affect the realization of forward-looking statements, please refer to the "Forward-looking Statements" and "Risk Factors" in the Company's Annual Report on Form 20-F for the year ended December 31, 2021 and other filings with the Securities and Exchange Commission (SEC).
 Investors and security holders are urged to read these documents free of charge on the SEC's web site at http://www.sec.gov.
-The Company assumes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise.
+The Company assumes no obligation to publicly update or revise its forward-looking statements as a result of new information, future events or otherwise

 LifeSci Advisors, LLC